NourDjihan/ClassBlueprintExperimentScenarios/Questions.md

 # From the legend
 ### isAbstract/ isAbstract and Reimplemented in Subclass:
-  - Est ce qu'il y'a du code utilisé dans les sous-classes ?
+  - Est ce qu'il y'a du code utilisé dans d'autres classes ?
 Justifiez
   <!-- - What do you think the purpose of the class, if any a design pattern ? -->

   <!-- Answer: